elproffesore/website/content.md

 <b>Can we find common ground?</b>

-To this date the project was exhibited at the Manifest:IO Symposium for Electronic Art and New Media, the first event of the Symbiotism collective at Disko Babel and the Ars Electronica Festical 2023. <sup>1</sup>
+To this date the project was exhibited at the Manifest:IO Symposium for Electronic Art and New Media, the first event of the Symbiotism collective at Disko Babel and the Ars Electronica Festical 2023.
 ---
 <img src="/media/dialectics-of-climate-futures/output.gif"/>
 <img src="/media/dialectics-of-climate-futures/bild1.webp"/>
 <img src="/media/dialectics-of-climate-futures/bild2.webp"/>
 <img src="/media/dialectics-of-climate-futures/bild3.webp"/>
 ---
-The project was part of a [group exhibition](https://www.newpractice.net/ars) of the New Practice platform.
 ------